 6. Kala Ashram

 Guruji had started Adilabad's Kala Ashram as a unique cultural and educational institution in Adilabad town.
-The ashram engages itself in conservation and propagation of Indian traditional arts and crafts and tribal knowledge systems.
+The ashram engages in the conservation and propagation of Indian traditional arts and crafts and tribal knowledge systems.

 Students, artists, thinkers from all over the country come to it, all of them interested in the meeting point of art and nature, of art and philosophy.
-You are introduced to the work of the scarred Country through indigenous tools, traditional musical instruments, textiles and oral history on a walk through the ashram.
+You are introduced to the work of the scarred Country through indigenous tools, traditional musical instruments, textiles, and oral history on a walk through the ashram.

 7. Kanakai Waterfalls

-Kanakai Waterfalls is one of the lesser known yet breathtaking natural spots in the place situated near Boath village in the Adilabad area.
-The waterfall plunges through a thick and rocky terrain into a calm pool surrounded by thick vegetation giving it a soothing feel.
+Kanakai Waterfalls is one of the lesser-known yet breathtaking natural spots in the place situated near Boath village in the Adilabad area.
+The waterfall plunges through a thick and rocky terrain into a calm pool surrounded by thick vegetation, giving it a soothing feel.

-As a sheer contrast to its raw and untouched charm, this is often called as one of Adilbad’s best kept secret.
+As a sheer contrast to its raw and untouched charm, this is often called one of Adilbad’s best kept secret.

 8. Mahatma Gandhi Park

-A nice breather while spending time in Adilabad town and going around the place for historical and nature based sightseeing.
+A nice breather while spending time in Adilabad town and going around the place for historical and nature-based sightseeing.

 9. Pranahita River and Sangameshwar Temple

-The eastern part of Adilabad is an area of the Pranahita River, a tributary of Godavari River.
+The eastern part of Adilabad is an area of the Pranahita River, a tributary of the Godavari River.
 Situated at the confluence point of the river, Sangameshwar Temple is an ancient shrine of Lord Shiva.
 The temple is highly sacred and draws thousands of pilgrims, particularly on Maha Shivaratri.

 This site blends nature and devotion with the river merging into that of the Godavari, its scenic beauty, and its very spiritual ambiance.